opencor/opencor/src/plugins/api/CellMLAPI/README.txt

     ===> ENABLE_MALAES=ON
     ===> ENABLE_RDF=ON
     ===> ENABLE_VACSS=ON
- - Ask for C++11 compilation:
+ - Ask for C++11 compilation on Linux and OS X (on Windows, MSVC uses C++11 by default):
+    - Linux:
+       ===> CMAKE_CXX_FLAGS=-std=c++0x
     - OS X:
        ===> CMAKE_CXX_FLAGS=-std=c++0x -stdlib=libc++

-Once you have built and 'installed' the CellML API, you can replace the OpenCOR version of the include and binary files, which are located in the 'installed' include and lib folders, respectively (the 'installed' share folder is of no interest to us here).
+Once you have built and 'installed' the CellML API, you can replace the OpenCOR version of the include and binary files, which are located in the 'installed' include and lib folders, respectively.
 However, regarding the include files, there are a couple of things to keep in mind:
  - The cda_config.h, IfaceCellML_events.hxx and IfaceDOM_events.hxx files are to be discarded; and
  - The cda_compiler_support.h file shouldn't include the cda_config.h file anymore.